Direct from the desk of the CEO: Epic Games acquires RealityCapture – This is HUGE!

 Scenario 3: Acquihire

 The Product made by Small Company, while interesting, was never that interesting anyway, but the people who built it, being obviously very talented people, are the valuable part.
-The product, while exciting, is not nearly as exciting as having these engineers work on some other big project which Big Company is working on.
+It, while exciting, is not nearly as exciting as having these engineers work on some other big project that Big Company is working on.
 The product will continue to exist, but slowly become neglected and eventually abandoned as the key engineers are pulled into Bigger Projects within the company.

 One example of Scenario 3 is Apple’s acquisition of Beats.
 Here’s a video about that.
-TLDW: Beats was dismantled for its engineers and software product; the software was turned into the Apple Music streaming service and the hardware / audio engineers build Apple’s earpods and other audio equipment.
+TLDW: Beats was dismantled for its engineers and software product; the software was turned into the Apple Music streaming service, and the hardware / audio engineers built Apple’s earpods and other audio equipment.
 Beats is still there but it’s a walking corpse.)

 What is the fate of RealityCapture?